 - Health Relationship Trust (HEART): Profiles that allow patients to control access to their healthcare data

+Learn how PrognoCIS helps achieve interoperability solutions for success in clinical, financial, and patient outcomes.
 You can easily get started in improving the interoperability of your practice with PrognoCIS EHR software.
-Give our team a call at 1-877-693-6748 to learn more.